Server-Eye/bucket-collector/README.md

     }
 }
 ```

+#### 2. tanss-url

 Insert the url you use to access your tanss into the corresponding placeholder.
 Your URL should look something like this: `https://tanss.something.de`.

+#### 3. server-eye-customer-ids

-Insert the server-eye-customer-ids of your customer into the corresponding placeholder fields.
+Insert the server-eye-customer-ids of your customers into the corresponding placeholder fields.
 The customer-ids can be found by using the occ.
 To do so, follow these steps:

 1. Select your customer in the occ.
 2. In the right sidebar, click on the info-icon right of the customername.